Beduka amboli

+Taxonomy

+When the species was moved to the Beduka genus, the species epithet was changed from tigrina to amboli to avoid confusion with another frog species in southern India, Hoplobatrachus tigerinus.

 Description

 This species is medium-sized for a toad, males are smaller (male snout–vent length 28–33 mm, female 33–35 mm), somewhat elongated with a broken canthal ridge.
 They are yellowish with dark stripes on top and sides of the body and lack webbing between the toes and fingers.